 1. Not Having A Clear Niche

-When you're just starting, it's essential to find a clear niche and focus on that.
+When you only star affiliate marketing, it's essential to find a clear niche and focus on that.
 Once you've established yourself in that particular space, you can branch out if you want to.
 But in the beginning, it's better to have a laser-like focus.

-Getting to know your niche also allows you to create content and product recommendations that are much more targeted and, therefore, more likely to convert.
+Getting to know your niche also allows you to create valuable content and affiliate product recommendations that are much more targeted and, therefore, more likely to convert.
+One of the ways to understand your niche is through online surveys.

 2. Not Providing Enough Value

-Getting people to buy through your affiliate link is not easy.
+Getting people to buy through your unique affiliate link is not easy.

-While people won't be paying more if they choose to go through your link, they still sometimes need an incentive.
+While people won't be paying more if they choose to go through your referral links, they still sometimes need an incentive.

 This is where providing value comes in.